-With Verses of Suffering and Joy (1952) and Merge with Silence (1955) there came a turning point in Sopov’s poetry and conceivably in Macedonian poetry at large.
+With Verses of Sorrow and Joy (1952) and Merge with Silence (1955) there came a turning point in Sopov’s poetry and conceivably in Macedonian poetry at large.
 These poems were at the core of a kind of “Quarrel of the Ancients and the Moderns“ in Macedonia.

 Speaking with a voice of his own, Šopov charted his very personal course in poetry, without being a dissident.
 “The poet’s greatest challenge and the greatest moral responsibility,” he said in an interview, “is to find the right words to the contents and ideas he wants to express in an authentic and inimitable way.
 If he fails, the poem is pulled out of its socket, the word becomes a lie.”

 Since his first collection, Poems, that was also the very first book to appear in the Macedonian language at the end of the Second World War, in 1944, until the last Tree on the Hill, published in 1980, two years before he died, Aco Šopov laid the foundations for resolutely modern poetry (in particular with Nonbeing and Reader of Ashes) which built on his native soil with the sole ambition of inscribing itself in the world cadaster.
 His work merges the poet’s life, his country’s fate and the common destiny of mankind into one and the same intimate experience.